-While the statute in Missouri provides that demand for rent must be made as a requirement for filing a Landlord Tenant action, there is no set method for demanding the rent, and it may be done verbally.
-In addition, the statute provides that if prior demand was not made on the tenant, the service of the summons for the Landlord Tenant action serves as a demand for the rent.
+While the statute in Missouri provides that demand for rent must be made as a requirement for filing a Landlord-Tenant action, there is no set method for demanding the rent, and it may be done verbally.
+In addition, the statute provides that if prior demand was not made on the tenant, the service of the summons for the Landlord-Tenant action serves as a demand for the rent.
 For an Unlawful Detainer Rent & Possession case, the tenant must be served personally at least 4 days in advance of the court date, and in a Rent & Possession case for possession only, the summons must be posted at least 10 days prior to the court date.

-Are there special requirements for the delivery or service of notices, for example, constable, sheriff or a registered process server, taped to entrance, certified mail, etc.?
+Are there special requirements for the delivery or service of notices, for example, constable, sheriff or a registered process server, taped to the entrance, certified mail, etc.?

-Lease termination notices must be hand-delivered, and can be received by any adult person.
+Lease termination notices must be hand-delivered, and can be received by an adult person.
 In the event the tenant cannot be found at the property, the termination notice may be posted on the door.

 How long does the eviction process take?

-It depends on many factors but generally it takes approximately 4-6 weeks to get possession.
+It depends on many factors but generally, it takes approximately 4-6 weeks to get possession.

 My tenant has not moved out and I was awarded possession by a judge.
 Can I lock my tenant out?
 How do I remove him?